Teen Camp Health & Nutrition

-If campers need to spend the night in the infirmary, we have spacious male and female dorms, accessible showers and toilets, and a private dining area.
-The Health Center also provides the campers with bedding so they don’t have to worry about bringing over their own if they are there for an overnight stay.
-Additionally, counselors are given a list of items to bring to campers if they need to spend the night.
+If campers need to spend the night, the upstairs of our Health Center, known as The Loft is equipped with spacious male and female dorms, accessible showers and toilets, and a private dining area.
+The Loft has a dedicated overnight nurse regularly monitoring and tending to the needs of our campers.
+The Health Center also provides the campers with bedding and towels so they don’t have to worry about bringing over their own should they need to stay the night.
+Counselors are encouraged to bring personal items to ensure their campers are comfortable during their stay.

-If a camper is staying in the Health Center overnight or is receiving care for a unique situation, the health staff always consults with his or her parents.
-We also understand that young campers away from home with a health problem often need an extra dose of “tender loving care”.
-Our nurses understand that working in a summer camp requires them to be sensitive to the needs of children and teenagers.
-It is essential that our nurses have not only the credentials to be a skilled RN, but have the right temperament to work with children as well.
+If a camper is staying overnight or receiving care for a unique situation, the health staff always consults with his or her parents.
+We also understand that campers away from home with a health problem often need an extra dose of care and patience.
+Our nurses understand that working in a summer camp requires them to be sensitive to the needs of young people.
+It is essential that our nurses have not only the appropriate nursing credentials, but have the right temperament to work with kids as well.

-During the summer, campers are constantly on the go and it’s extremely important that they eat right to maintain their health and energy.
+Because campers are constantly on the go during the summer, it’s extremely important that they eat right to maintain their health and energy.
 We strive to put together a kosher menu that is both diverse and nutritionally sound.
 Of course, we realize that not every child is going to like every meal.
-That’s why we make sure that we always have multiple options available.
+For this reason, we make sure that we always have multiple options available.

-At breakfast, we offer a full cereal bar, with 6-8 cereal choices, fresh fruit, bread, peanut-butter & Jelly and yogurt.
-At lunch and dinner we offer a full salad bar with 10-12 items, plain pasta (whole wheat & white), bread, peanut-butter & Jelly and fresh fruit.
-These items complement our hot entrees which can be seen by clicking on the Sample Camp Menu.
+At breakfast, we offer a full cereal bar with several cereal options, fresh fruit, and yogurt.
+At lunch and dinner, we offer a full salad bar with lots of choice, pasta, whole wheat and white bread, and fresh fruit.
+These items complement our hot entrees.